 Demand for our products is driven primarily by the level of oil and gas drilling, servicing and production, transmission, refining and petrochemical activities.
 It is also influenced by the global economy in general and by government policies.
-Several factors have driven the long-term growth in spending including investment in energy infrastructure, the North American shale plays and market expectations of future developments in the oil, natural gas, liquids, refined products, petrochemical, plant maintenance and other industrial and energy sectors.
-Approximately half of our revenue is attributable to multi-year MRO arrangements.
+Several factors drive spending, such as investment in energy infrastructure, the North American shale plays and market expectations of future developments in the oil, natural gas, liquids, refined products, petrochemical, plant maintenance and other industrial, manufacturing and energy sectors.
+Approximately half of our revenue is historically attributable to multi-year MRO arrangements.
 These arrangements are generally repetitive activities that address recurring maintenance, repair, operational work, well hookups and drilling activities.
 Project activities, including facility maintenance (turnarounds), expansions, exploration and new construction projects, are usually associated with customers' capital expenditure budgets, sometimes in association with their construction partners.
 We mitigate our exposure to price volatility by limiting the length of price protection on such projects which allows us to adjust pricing depending on factors that influence our supply chain.

-We have benefited from several strategic acquisitions during the past few years, including Wilson International, Inc. ("Wilson") and CE Franklin Ltd. ("CE Franklin"), both of which were completed in 2012.
-We have also expanded through several other acquisitions and organic investments around the world, including the United States, Canada, Colombia, England, Scotland, the United Arab Emirates, Russia and Kazakhstan.
+We have benefited from several strategic acquisitions during the past several years, including Wilson International, Inc. ("Wilson") and CE Franklin Ltd. ("CE Franklin"), both of which were completed in 2012.
+We have also expanded globally, through acquisitions and organic investments, into Australia, Azerbaijan, Brazil, Canada, Colombia, England, Kazakhstan, Mexico, Netherlands, Norway, Philippines, Russia, Scotland, Singapore, United Arab Emirates and the United States.